Wetter42/FiveM-Borders/README.md

 Anyways, if you need help, please go to the releases page on the forums to be able to ask for help, or PM me on the FiveM forums!
 Cheers!

+How to install:
+To install, simply throw the folder / directory named "marker" into your resources folder, and in the server.cfg (OR resources.cfg if you're a boss 8D ), start the resource.
+Example:

+Me: *Puts Marker folder in my server's resources directory* Also Me: *Using resources.cfg --> adds line: "ensure marker" to the end of the file!

+Note that the resource name is CASE SENSITIVE (if you didn't already know that!)
+Make sure to delete / remove the server cache after adding this for the first time to avoid any screwups!

+Thanks!